Stephanie Kay Nutrition

 Author: Stephanie Kay

-Made with a Cajun-inspired spice mixture, this blackened shrimp recipe is packed full of flavour, while being quick and easy to make!
+Made with a Cajun-inspired spice mixture, this blackened shrimp recipe is packed full of flavor, while being quick and easy to make!

 • Author: Stephanie Kay